kea-classrooms/gh-md-intro-dat22c/hknocal.md

 🔗 Click [here](https://github.com/hknocal?tab=repositories) to check out my GitHub repositories!

-📧 For e-mails and invites to Google Docs, Sheets and likewise use my e-mail <hknocal@outlook.com> (it is linked to my Google account)
+📧 For e-mails and invites to Google Docs, Sheets etc use my e-mail <hknocal@outlook.com> (it is linked to my Google account)